jacobdichter/jacobdichter.github.io/index.md

 <div class="home-buttontile" style="margin-bottom: 20px;">About Me</div>
 <div class="aboutme-text">
 <p style="margin: 0; text-align: justify; font-size: 0.85em;">After several years as a research analyst in the nonprofit sector, I made a leap into data science.
 I wanted to do more than interpret trends — I wanted to build the tools behind them.
 I saw an opportunity to evolve.
-That desire drove me to pursue a Master's degree in computer science with a focus on data science, where I transformed my analytical instincts into technical fluency.</p>
+That vision drove me to pursue a Master's degree in computer science with a focus in data science, where I transformed my analytical instincts into technical fluency.</p>

-<p style="margin-top: 10px; margin-bottom: 0px; text-align: justify; font-size: 0.85em;">My experience sourcing data, analyzing trends, and writing market reports sharpened my analytical mindset and fueled a curiosity about how data drives decisionmaking.
+<p style="margin-top: 15px; margin-bottom: 0px; text-align: justify; font-size: 0.85em;">My experience sourcing data, analyzing trends, and writing market reports as a research analyst fueled a curiosity about how data science and infrastructure drives decisionmaking.
 I completed my degree, earning a 4.0 GPA.
-I focused on statistical modeling, data mining, and machine learning, while also learning to build practical, interactive tools with Python, SQL, and Power BI.
-Explore the site to dive deeper into my work and the impact I’m making with data!</p>
+I focused on statistical modeling, data mining, and machine learning, while also learning to build practical, interactive tools with Python, SQL, and Power BI.</p>
 </div>

 <div class="content-line-section"></div>